Drake & Josh Go Hollywood: Plot

-For his school assignment, Josh must write an essay on one of the greatest adventures of his life, in which he struggles to think of anything fun or fulfilling he has ever done.
-Meanwhile, Drake is frustrated with his band manager for booking him and his band inappropriate gigs at boring venues, so Josh offers to become his new manager, using this experience to write his essay, which Drake reluctantly accepts.
-When their parents, Audrey and Walter, leave to go on a ten-day cruise, Drake and Josh drive their sister Megan to the airport to visit her friend Jessica in Denver, Colorado.
+Josh struggles with his school assignment in which he must write an essay on one of the greatest adventures of his life.
+Meanwhile, Drake is frustrated with his band manager for booking him and his band inappropriate gigs at boring venues.
+Josh offers to become Drake's new manager, using this experience to write his essay, which Drake reluctantly accepts.
+When their parents, Audrey and Walter, leave to go on a ten-day cruise, Drake and Josh drive their sister Megan to the airport so she can visit her friend Jessica in Denver, Colorado.

 However, Drake and Josh accidentally put Megan on the wrong flight to Los Angeles, California.
-Megan asks for a flight to Denver, but she is told she cannot because there is a storm in Denver, so she has to wait for the storms to clear up to go to Denver.
-Megan is angry at the boys for putting her on the wrong flight, but uses Walter's credit card to book a limousine service and a luxurious stay at the Chambroulay Hotel, which she comes to enjoy.
-When Drake and Josh fly to LA to find Megan and keep an eye on her, Josh meets a music producer in the hotel bathroom while playing one of Drake's songs on his laptop.
-The producer decides to book Drake an appearance on TRL for the next day.
+Megan asks for a flight to Denver, but is temporarily unable to because of a storm there.
+Megan uses Walter's credit card to book a limousine service and a luxurious stay at the Chambroulay Hotel.
+Drake and Josh fly to L.A., where they find Megan and keep an eye on her.
+During this time, Josh meets a music producer in the hotel bathroom while playing one of Drake's songs on his laptop.
+The producer decides to book Drake an appearance on Total Request Live (TRL) for the next day.

-However, Josh finds out that his G.O. (an MP3 player) was accidentally replaced on the flight with that of a man named Deegan due to an obese lady falling on Josh’s lap, containing blueprints for counterfeit money.
-When Deegan and his companion Brice Granger find and confront Drake and Josh on the G.O., the boys attempt to escape, driving around LA in a Viper stolen from Tony Hawk.
-When they think they have lost them, Drake and Josh get pulled over by two men claiming to be FBI agents.
-In reality, however, they are two more criminals who work with Deegan and Brice.
-The offenders abduct Drake and Josh and take them to a warehouse, locking them away.
+Unfortunately, Josh later discovers that his G.O. (an MP3 player) was accidentally replaced on the flight with that of a man named Deegan due to an obese lady falling on Josh's lap, containing blueprints for counterfeit money.
+Deegan and his companion Brice Granger find and confront Drake and Josh.
+Deegan and Brice demand Josh to return Deegan's G.O., but Josh refuses.
+Drake and Josh escape, driving around L.A. in a Viper stolen from Tony Hawk.
+When they think they have lost them, Drake and Josh get pulled over by two men claiming to be FBI agents, who later reveal themselves as two more criminals who work with Deegan and Brice.
+The four offenders abduct Drake and Josh and take them to a warehouse, locking them away.

 Back when Drake and Josh were at the San Diego airport, Josh had watched the news about some crooks who stole a monetary printing press from the U.S. Treasury Department three days before.
 Josh figures out that the group of criminals who kidnapped them, led by Milo McCreary, stole the printing press to forge counterfeit money.
 After making $500 million, the offenders plan to drown Drake and Josh and then escape to Brazil.